jason-erb/jason-erb.com/cv/jason-erb.md

 * **Technologies:** C++, CMake, Boost, Python, XML, XSLT, HTML, CSS, wxWidgets, Linux
 * **Contributions:** Boost, CMake, wxWidgets
-* Constituted half of the embedded software team for a touch-screen water-testing device, seeing it through its first several production releases
+* Wrote embedded C++ code as half of the software team for a touch-screen water-testing device, seeing it through its first several production releases
 * Internationalized code, automated text extraction and substitution, and added Korean support to the touch-screen keyboard (requiring a crash course on the Hangul alphabet and combining character logic)
 * Delivered a needed HTML reporting feature by writing XSLT transforms on XML data
-* Robustified the software by systematically identifying and fixing all resource leaks

 #### **PYXIS Innovation** | Kingston ON CA